grafana/google-sheets-datasource/docs/sources/setup/configure.md

 ## Authenticate with a service account JWT

 If you want to access private spreadsheets, you must use a service account authentication.
-A Google service account is an account that belongs to a project within an account or organization instead of to an individual end user.
+A Google service account belongs to a project within an account or organization instead of to an individual end user.
 The application, in this case Grafana, calls Google APIs on behalf of the service account, so users aren't directly involved.

 The project that the service account is associated with needs to be granted access to the [Google Sheets API](https://console.cloud.google.com/apis/library/sheets.googleapis.com?q=sheet) and the [Google Drive API](https://console.cloud.google.com/apis/library/drive.googleapis.com?q=drive).